 - For something a bit different, here's how to watch CNN live anywhere

 How to watch BBC iPlayer live in the UK

 If you're in the UK, it couldn't be easier to watch BBC live.

 If you've got a TV, PC, mobile device or streaming device, you'll be able to get access to every live broadcast from the BBC.
 On your TV, all you need to do is switch over to the correct channel.
 On PCs you can head over to the BBC website and start watching on iPlayer.
 You can do the same on mobile devices, but the app is better optimised for touchscreens.

 Remember, though, while the BBC doesn't technically have a subscription price, anyone who uses the service is obliged to pay the UK's TV licence fee.
-This is enforced through trust on the BBC's site, but the law demands you pay it if you do use the BBC.
+This is enforced through trust on the BBC's site, but anyone using the BBC should pay it.

 How to watch BBC iPlayer live abroad

 Things are a little different when you're outside the UK.

 Those not in the UK will find that all of the BBC's streaming content is unavailable.
 This is thanks to distribution rights and the aforementioned TV licence fee.
 However, if you're out of the country there's a nifty trick you can use to get around this.

 If you sign up for the best VPN, you'll be able to change your location to the UK and trick the BBC website into thinking that you're in the country.
 Our top iPlayer VPN recommendation is ExpressVPN, thanks to its powerful apps, excellent unblocking power, unrivalled speeds and stellar support system.